GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Hardware is the part you can replace.
-Software is the part you have to keep, because it’s so expensive and nobody understands it any more.
+> ### Every now and then I feel a temptation to design a programming language but then I just lie down until it goes away.
 >
-> ~ *Jim Horning*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts